 There are numerous openings in agriculture-related companies and such students can explore positions in operations, field, and management in Agri- processing based companies.

-This is a gainful subject to study and different aspects of agriculture including agriculture economics, agriculture engineering, agriculture entomology, agriculture microbiology, agriculture statistics, and agronomy.
-With such a diversity of subjects being covered in the four-year degree program, the scope of BSc Agriculture definitely widens and the students can gain employment in many allied sectors./At Shoolini University, you can also pursue a 4-year BSc degree that becomes a research-based degree and allows you to enrol in a PhD without a masters program.
+This is a gainful subject to study different aspects of agriculture including agriculture economics, agriculture engineering, agriculture entomology, agriculture microbiology, agriculture statistics, and agronomy.
+With such a diversity of subjects covered in the three-year degree program, the scope of BSc Agriculture definitely widens and the students can gain employment in many allied sectors./At Shoolini University, you can also pursue a 4-year BSc degree that becomes a research-based degree and allows you to enrol in a PhD without a masters program.
 This is as per the latest NEP guidelines of the Indian government.?

 Top career opportunities after BSc (Hons) Agriculture